This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 To create a fabulous celebration cake, I double the recipe, bake it in 2 tins and then use Nigella’s Chocolate Fudge Icing to fill and completely cover the cake.
 You can then decorate in any way you like.
 I like to go to town and made a chocolate topped extravaganza!

-I sometimes also make a simple buttercream with butter, icing sugar and cocoa powder and simply use this to top the cake before sprinking over some decoration like chocolate chips.
+I sometimes also make a simple buttercream with butter, icing sugar and cocoa powder Use this to top the cake before sprinkling over some decoration like chocolate chips.

 It also makes some pretty decent and simple muffins – just cook them for half the time.
 You could make a ganache topping with 200g Dark Chocolate and 200ml of Double Cream for a decadent upgrade.